Tykocin: Late modern era

 Following the Partitions of Poland Tykocin was annexed by Prussia and Izabella Poniatowska-Branicka sold the town to the Prussian government in 1795.
-In 1807, it was briefly regained by Poles as part of the Duchy of Warsaw in accordance to the Treaty of Tilsit.
-In 1815, it became part of the Congress Kingdom of Poland, later on forcibly annexed by Imperial Russia.
+In 1807, it was briefly regained by Poles as part of the Duchy of Warsaw in accordance with the Treaty of Tilsit.
+In 1815, it became part of the Congress Kingdom of Poland, later forcibly annexed by the Russian Empire.
+In the 19th century, the town lost its status as a major economic, cultural and religious centre in the region, particularly following the January Uprising.